The 3 Steps of Looking at an Off Campus Property

-- Considering buying renter?s insurance- it is not the landlord?s responsibility to cover the loss of your belongs in case of fire, water damage, theft, etc. You may also want to ask your parents if the property would be covered under their homeowner?s policy.
+- Considering buying renter's insurance.
+It is not the landlord's responsibility to cover the loss of your belongs in case of fire, water damage, theft, etc. You may also want to ask your parents/guardians if the property would be covered under their homeowner's policy.

 Living off campus can be a rewarding and exciting experience, provided you do your homework and plan ahead.
-If you have any questions about these steps or tips, or you would like to talk to someone about signing a lease to live off campus, please contact Cindy Lowman Stieby in Commuter Services and Off Campus Living at 513-745-3892 or by e-mail at email@example.com.
-You can also call the Office of Commuter Services and Off Campus Living at 513-745-3824.
+If you have any questions about these steps or tips, or you would like to talk to someone about signing a lease to live off campus, please contact Matt Zalman in the Office of Residence Life at 513-745-3203 or by e-mail at email@example.com.